-Fancy orange diamonds are a class of their own even within the exclusive category of fancy colored diamonds.
+Fancy orange diamonds are a class of their own even within the exclusive category of natural fancy colored diamonds.
 A natural orange diamond is an extremely rare find, which leaves collectors scrambling to get their hands on these gorgeous specimens.

 Some collectors will even settle for enhanced orange diamonds, being that they are so hard to come by.
 When it comes to orange diamonds with secondary hues, they are more commonly available and therefore much less valuable, but can be just as beautiful.